-- 1. Plug in the heater(s) and verify that the heater is operating by feeling the top of the manifold drip leg to confirm that it is warm. - 2a.
+- 1. If applicable, plug in the heater(s) and verify that the heater is operating by feeling the top of the manifold drip leg to confirm that it is warm. - 2a.
 If the gas dispensing system is of the single regulator type, move the "status" lever located on the side of the regulator to its OPERATING position. - 2b.
 If the gas dispensing system is of the dual regulator type, move the "status" lever located on the side of the regulator associated with that portion of the gas supply system that is to be used as the first system in service to its OPERATING position.
 Then move the "status" lever to the second regulator to the RESERVE position.
 This is the stand-by supply. - 3.
 Turn on the water supply to the ejector(s).
-Open the appropriate container, header and container isolating valves.
+Open the appropriate cylinder/container, header and cylinder/container isolating valves.

-Container, header and container isolating valves should not be opened more than one full turn.
+Cylinder/container, header and cylinder/container isolating valves should not be opened more than one full turn.
+Opening beyond this point may result in valve damage.
 One full turn will permit maximum flow through the valves.
 Opening the valves less than one full turn may limit the gas flow and could frost the process piping.